This Beautiful Republic

 This Beautiful Republic was an American Christian rock band signed to ForeFront Records in November 2006.
-They are best known for their song "Right Now".
+The band is best known for its song "Right Now".
 The group appeared on the Christian television show The Logan Show on December 9, 2006.
-The band ended in 2011 after releasing a three-song EP of covers that had been recorded before their lead singer left in 2009.
+The band ended in 2011 after releasing a three-song EP of covers that had been recorded before the lead singer left in 2009.

 History

 This Beautiful Republic started out of Toledo, Ohio, in 2004.
 Ben Olin joined the other members of the group after they lost their lead singer.
 All of the members in the newly formed group besides the new drummer, Cameron Toews from California, went to high school together at Toledo Christian Schools.
-When asked about the origin of the band's name, Olin replied, "We wanted something that’s catchy, but that’s something that’s really inclusive.
+When asked about the origin of the band's name, Olin replied, "We wanted something that's catchy, but that's something that's really inclusive.
 It represents the kingdom of heaven on earth.
 We get a glimpse when we interact with each other as Christians, and push each other.
-We hope it’s like the kingdom, pre-heaven."
+We hope it's like the kingdom, pre-heaven."

-The group was signed to ForeFront Records in November 2006.
-They released their Casting Off EP on January 7, 2007.
-Shortly after, on April 3 they released their full-length debut album, Even Heroes Need a Parachute, from which they released their first single "Casting Off".
+The group was signed to ForeFront Records in November 2006 and later released its Casting Off EP on January 7, 2007.
+Shortly after, on April 3, the group released its full-length debut album, Even Heroes Need a Parachute, from which the group released its first single, "Casting Off".

 On July 8, 2007, "Learning to Fall" was officially released on iTunes as a part of the Learning to Fall - EP.
 In the following week, "No Turning Back" was released as a standalone single.
-Their second album "Perceptions" was released August 19, 2008.
-The track "My God" features Aaron Gillespie, of Underoath and The Almost.
+The group's second album, "Perceptions", was released August 19, 2008.
+The track "My God" features Aaron Gillespie of Underoath and The Almost.

-In late 2009, the band announced on their myspace page that lead singer Ben Olin and This Beautiful Republic had decided to part ways.
+In late 2009, the band announced on its myspace page that lead singer Ben Olin and This Beautiful Republic had decided to part ways.
 Ben now sings worship at CedarCreek Church in Northwest Ohio.
-This leaves only 3 band members remaining.
+This leaves only three band members remaining.

-In 2010, the band announced they were no longer with Forefront Records and were now independent.
+In 2010, the band announced it was no longer with Forefront Records and had become independent.

 In 2011, a farewell address was posted on the band's website informing fans that the band had decided to stop making music together.
-As a last act the band released "The Covers" EP featuring cover versions of "Wonderwall" by Oasis, "Crazy" by Gnarls Barkley and the hymn "How Great Thou Art."
+As a last act, the band released "The Covers" EP, featuring cover versions of "Wonderwall" by Oasis, "Crazy" by Gnarls Barkley and the hymn "How Great Thou Art".